 Its design is understated by Razer's standards, and the fit and feel are both really solid, making for an overall package that is well worth considering.

-Fnatic's headset has been front-runner of ours for a few years now, which is testament to its quality.
+Fnatic's headset has been a front-runner for a few years now, which is a testament to its quality.
 This is a really well-made pair of headphones, with a very sensible price to match.

 Most importantly, they sound excellent, too, making for a really solid proposition overall, and placed in the middle of the prices offered by the Logitech Pro X and Razer Kraken X.